knpuniversity/behat/knpu/fixtures-tags.md

 ./vendor/bin/behat features/web/authentication.feature
 ```

-The passes with no var_dump.
+This passes with no var_dump.
 Perfect!

 ## Loading the Fixtures

 One way to execute the fixture is by running the doctrine:fixtures:load command.
 I use a different method that gives me more control.
 Add `$loader = new ContainerAwareLoader`
-and passing it the container.
+and pass it the container.
 Now, point to the exact fixtures objects that you want
 to load.
 There are two methods available: `loadFromDirectory()` or `loadFromFile()`.
 Move up a few directories and load from `src/AppBundle/DataFixtures`.
 That should
 do it!